The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Reaper Resource Management

 I believe it to be important that our first topic we discuss is about how a Reaper generates its resources.
-You should have a good understanding of all the resources we are gathering in-between Soul, Reavers, Shroud, Lemure Orbs and Void Orbs, but let’s talk about how much we generate, and in what time frame.
+You should have a good understanding of all the resources we are gathering between Soul, Reavers, Shroud, Lemure Orbs and Void Orbs, but let’s talk about how much we generate, and in what time frame.
 At a 2.5 GCD, the following is the ability breakdown and resource generation of a level 90 Reaper over 123 seconds:

 * Four Shadow of Deaths
 * 20 Combo abilities (Slice, Waxing Slice, Infernal Slice).  +200 Soul Gauge